SillyTavern/SillyTavern-Extras/README.md

 If you only run `talkinghead` in the live mode (i.e. as a SillyTavern-extras module), `wxpython` is no longer required.

+The manual poser has two uses.
+First, it is a GUI editor for the `talkinghead` emotion templates.
+Secondly, it can batch-generate static emotion sprites from a single talkinghead image (if you want the convenience of AI-powered posing, but don't want to run the live mode).

 A fast GPU is heavily recommended.
 For more information, see the [`talkinghead` README](talkinghead/README.md).

 ### 💻 Locally